Katharine Isabelle

-Katharine Isobel Murray (born November 2, 1981), known professionally as Katharine Isabelle, is a Canadian actress.
+Katharine Isobel Murray (born 2 November 1981), known professionally as Katharine Isabelle, is a Canadian actress.
 She has been described as a scream queen due to her roles in various horror films.
 She started her acting career in 1989, playing a small role in the television series MacGyver.
 She gained fame for the role of Ginger Fitzgerald in the films Ginger Snaps, Ginger Snaps 2: Unleashed, and Ginger Snaps Back: The Beginning.

-In 2014 Katharine Isabelle was awarded the Fangoria Chainsaw Award for Best Actress for her role as Mary Mason in the Canadian body horror film American Mary.
+In 2014, Isabelle was awarded the Fangoria Chainsaw Award for Best Actress for her role as Mary Mason in the Canadian body horror film American Mary.

-Personal life
+Early life

-Katharine Isabelle Murray was born on November 2, 1981, in Vancouver, British Columbia.
+Katharine Isabelle Murray was born on 2 November 1981, in Vancouver, British Columbia.
 Her parents are Graeme Murray, a production designer who has won two Emmy Awards for work on The X-Files, and Gail Johnson Murray, a writer and producer.
 Her paternal grandparents and maternal grandfather are from Scotland.
 Her paternal half-brother is Joshua Murray, a director and former actor.